Trump warns strikes will resume if Iran doesn't agree to his peace terms

 President Trump said late Wednesday that U.S. forces deployed in the Middle East will "remain in place" until an agreement is reached with Iran, and its implementation takes hold.

-His comments followed a shaky start to a two-week ceasefire, with Israel continuing its strikes in Lebanon, killing hundreds on Wednesday, Gulf Arab countries also reporting some drone and missile attacks on oil refineries and power plants, and amid reports that Iran had shut down the Strait of Hormuz.
-The waterway, largely blocked during the war, is a key shipping route for about 20 % of the world's fuel and goods.
+His comments followed a shaky start to a two-week ceasefire.
+Israel continued its strikes in Lebanon, killing hundreds of people on Wednesday, Gulf Arab countries also reported some drone and missile attacks on oil refineries and power plants, and ship traffic at the Strait of Hormuz stood at a near standstill.

 Trump warned that strikes on Iran would resume if Iran did not comply with "the REAL AGREEMENT reached."